How to Install YouTube Kids on Your Amazon Fire Tablet

 Rebooting and Logging into Google Play

 - Finally, the device will ask if you wish to back up your account’s apps and data to Google Drive.
-Whether you wish to do so it up to you, but it’s not necessary for this step.
+Whether you wish to do so is up to you, but it’s not necessary for this step.
 All told, Google Play should take about two minutes total to finish installing.
-Once you’ve logged in and its completed the setup process, you’ll be dropped into the Google Play Store, the same app that is used on most Android devices.
+Once you’ve logged in and it’s completed the setup process, you’ll be dropped into the Google Play Store, the same app that is used on most Android devices.

 Installing YouTube Kids

-Really, that’s it—no difficult workarounds, no plugging your tablet into a computer.
+Really, that’s it, no difficult workarounds, no plugging your tablet into a computer.
 As far as Google Play is concerned, your tablet is just another standard Android device.
 When you’ve finished downloading and installing the app on your tablet, it’ll work like any other app on your Fire.
-The app can be launched from your app drawer, and will show up in your list of recent apps on the home screen, making it easy to access.
+The app can be launched from your app drawer and will show up in your list of recent apps on the home screen, making it easy to access.
 On our test device, the app experience was identical to any other Android device, without any glitches.

 Using Freetime (Child Profiles)

 In recent builds of Fire OS, it seems that it is impossible to get the YouTube Kids app working on a Child profile (known as FreeTime in the Amazon ecosystem).
 As late as summer 2017, it was possible to enable “Install Apps from Outside Sources” under the Child profile to properly move the APK from your main user account to the secondary account, but according to the Amazon Fire subreddit, this feature was disabled in September 2017.

 Without the ability to enable this feature, moving the APK from one account to another will result in a warning stating the app isn’t installed, and it will be impossible to properly run the YouTube Kids app on your device.
 We know this wasn’t what most of our readers were hoping for since FreeTime is a great way to set up the tablet for use with your kids.